Seattle Public Schools won’t return for in-person learning until at least the end of January 2021

 Seattle Public School students will continue learning remotely until at least Jan.
 28, 2021, school officials announced late Friday afternoon.

 It’s the latest area school district to decide to continue virtual classes for the rest of the year, as COVID-19 cases climb in the region.
-Earlier this month, Bellevue also announced it would remain online.
+Earlier this month, Bellevue School District said that it would delay in-person learning.
+But unlike Bellevue and several other districts that have backtracked on reopening, such as Issaquah and Tacoma, Seattle had not set a firm reopening date.

 The Seattle district, which serves more than 52,000 students, began the school year remotely but has weighed options for returning in-person, such as teaching some classes outdoors.
 But Friday’s announcement nixes that possibility: officials said that only a handful of students — those who receive special education services and can’t learn remotely — will qualify for in-person learning before the end of January.

 Officials cited increasing coronavirus case counts in King County, and said they made the decision after consulting with labor representatives, school board members, students, and members of the Seattle Council PTSA.
+As of Friday, coronavirus incidence in King County had reached 93 cases per 100,000 residents, far above state officials’ recommended threshold for reopening school buildings: cases should be between 25 to 75 per 100,000 to safely bring elementary school students back to buildings, state guidelines say.

+“There is also no guarantee that we will be able to increase in-person instruction next semester,” district Superintendent Denise Juneau wrote in a message to families and staff on the district’s website.
+“We are hoping to provide some certainty in this uncertain time by making this announcement today and commit to keeping you informed and included as more decisions are made going forward.”

+The decision by the state’s largest school district is a pivotal moment: students will have been away from their peers and teachers for almost a year if they return to buildings in late January.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.